 For example, you might have an SOP that describes how you onboard a new client or how your monthly newsletter gets published.

 But guess what’s even better?!
 Your assistant can help you create your SOPs.
 In fact, it’s probably better that way.
-As part of your training process, have your assistant take step-by-step notes as you explain how things are done.
+As part of your training technology to boost your business process, have your assistant take step-by-step notes as you explain how things are done.
 Voila!
 SOPs!

 5. REVEL IN YOUR NEWFOUND SPACE AND FOCUS

-After your assistant’s trained up, you get to enjoy the feeling of time opening up in your schedule and intentionally deciding what to do with that time.
+After your assistant’s trained up, you get to enjoy the feeling of time opening up in your schedule and intentionally deciding what to do with that time, and as a recommendation use the payroll confidentiality for your business.

 You’ll also likely experience the joy of having someone else do the things that you’re not so great at and don’t like anyways.
 And even better, they DO like them and ARE good at them!